MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

               - `[Title <String>]`: A brief description of the task.
             - `[WellknownListName <String>]`: wellknownListName
         - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`: The groups, including nested groups, and directory roles that a user is a member of.
 Nullable.
         - `[UsageLocation <String>]`: A two letter country code (ISO standard 3166).
-Required for users that will be assigned licenses due to legal requirement to check for availability of services in countries.
+Required for users that are assigned licenses due to legal requirement to check for availability of services in countries.
 Examples include: US, JP, and GB.
 Not nullable.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
         - `[UserPrincipalName <String>]`: The user principal name (UPN) of the user.
-The UPN is an Internet-style login name for the user based on the Internet standard RFC 822.
+The UPN is an Internet-style sign-in name for the user based on the Internet standard RFC 822.
 By convention, this should map to the user's email name.
 The general format is alias@domain, where domain must be present in the tenant's collection of verified domains.
 This property is required when a user is created.
-The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: This property cannot contain accent characters.
+The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: This property can't contain accent characters.
 Only the following characters are allowed A - Z, a - z, 0 - 9, ' . - _ ! # ^ ~.
 For the complete list of allowed characters, see username policies.
 Returned by default.
-Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith) and $orderBy.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith) and $orderby.
         - `[UserType <String>]`: A string value that can be used to classify user types in your directory, such as Member and Guest.
 Returned only on $select.
 Supports $filter (eq, ne, not, in, and eq on null values).
 NOTE: For more information about the permissions for member and guest users, see What are the default user permissions in Azure Active Directory?
       - `[WindowsProtectionState <IMicrosoftGraphWindowsProtectionState>]`: Device protection status entity.
         - `[(Any) <Object>]`: This indicates any property can be added to this object.